sfourakis/SovDebtWelfare/README.md

 3. *LongTermDebt_WelfareMethods.jl*: contains structures, setup, and computation methods for 2., 4., 5., and 6. above.

+4. *longTermDebt_IndiffBetaMethods.jl*: contains methods for solving the model for a range of government discount factors and searching for the consumer discount factor which makes the consumer indifferent between autarky and openness.

-4. *LongTermDebtRunAll.jl*: solves the models, produces related objects, and produces and writes to disk (OUTPUT/CSV) the welfare decompositions used in the paper.
+5. *LongTermDebtRunAll.jl*: solves the models, produces related objects, and produces and writes to disk (OUTPUT/CSV) the welfare decompositions used in the paper.

-5. *generate_figures.ipynb*: Jupyter notebook that uses the generated csv files to make the figures. (uses Python)
+6. *generate_figures.ipynb*: Jupyter notebook that uses the generated csv files to make the figures. (uses Python)

 ## Outputs

-File 4 generates the following output files in the OUTPUT/CSV directory:
+File 5 generates the following output files in the OUTPUT/CSV directory:

 1. CEBenchmark12_welfareGainDecomposition.csv
 2. ArBenchmark08_welfareGainDecomposition.csv